zxf945/logocreator/README.md

 - [ ] Fully test locally on desktop, mobile, different browsers, and light/dark mode
 - [ ] Fully test on prod, desktop + mobile
+- [ ] When BYOK is set, set credits to "BYOK"
-- [ ] Go through the code to make sure it's clean
+- [ ] Save BYOK to localstorage
 - [ ] Play around with the prompt some more (read flux prompting best practices)

 ## Future Tasks